Subscribe to the Timescale Newsletter

 Why Should You Use Time-Series Analysis?

 Now that you’re more familiar with time-series data, you may wonder what to do with it and why you should care.
-So far, we’ve been mostly just reading off data—how many steps did I take yesterday?
+So far, we’ve mostly just been reading off data—how many steps did I take yesterday?
 Is my heart rate okay?

 But time-series analysis can help us answer more complex or future-related questions, such as forecasting.
 When did I stop walking and catch the bus yesterday?
 Is exercise making my heart stronger?